leodesouza/certifiedGPT/README.md

 The complementary smoothed prediction procedure performs repeated noisy sampling, identifies the top-2 labels, and applies a binomial test at level α to decide between returning the top label or abstaining.

+The attack part of the pipeline, as demonstrated in the below image, summarizes the three-stage adversarial evaluation protocol.
+The top section illustrates white-box attack initialization, where learnable noise is optimized to match the target image features using visual encoders and cosine similarity.
+The middle section demonstrates black-box attack initiation using adversarial images and MiniGPT-4 certification, followed by CLIP-based feature extraction.
+The bottom stage presents the iterative black-box attack process, where clean images are perturbed, textual and visual features are compared across multiple backbone encoders, and attack parameters are updated over multiple steps.

 ![Alt text](utils/assets/pipeline_attack.png)